 de Kiewiet Summer Research Fellowships

-See a list of past de Kiewiet Summer Research Fellows.
+See a list of recent de Kiewiet Summer Research Fellows.

 Summer projects must be rooted in the biological sciences and non-clinical in nature.
 Although some scientific arguments may be inspired through clinical studies, we expect that the proposed research will yield data from experimentation that involves laboratory and/or computational methods for further analysis.